How to import or move fish for human consumption to the UK.

 - quantity of fish by species on board the vessel

-- a captain’s certificate signed by the captain who is authorised by their competent authority from April 2021
+- a captain’s certificate signed by the captain who is authorised by their competent authority (from October 2021)

-- the fish to be landed into a border control post approved for the landed fishery product from July 2021
+- the fish to be landed into a port and presented to a border control post approved for the landed fishery product (from January 2022)

-Non-food approved registered vessels that land fresh fish directly into Great Britain at an NEAFC designated port will not need:
+Non-food approved fishing vessels landing fresh fish directly into NEAFC designated port in Great Britain will not need:

 - a health certificate